Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with both parameters clearly documented as 'First matrix string' and 'Second matrix string'.
-The description adds no additional parameter semantics beyond what the schema already provides.
-The baseline score of 3 is appropriate when the schema does the heavy lifting.
+Input schema has 100% coverage with descriptions 'First matrix string' and 'Second matrix string'.
+The description adds no additional semantic meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.